Course Lead: Alison Croft

 Part I: Basic concepts and skills

-In teaching sessions, emphasis is placed on observation of CBT in action and on experiential learning with participation in role-play and other practical exercises.
+These sessions provide a theoretical and empirical basis for the practice of CBT.
+There is a strong emphasis on observation of CBT in action and on experiential learning with participation in role-play and other practical exercises,

 Topics include: